gundam-organization/gundam/documentation/configuration/PlotGenerator.md

 ### Description

 ### Config options
-Note that the leaf used in the `varvarDictionnaries` must be an int.
+Note that the leaf used in the `varDictionnaries` must be an int.

 ### Example